isomerpages/ura-main/index.md

 description: 'To make Singapore a great city to live, work and play'
 image: /images/URALogo.png
 permalink: /
-notification: Here's a notification bar you can use!
+notification: This is a test site.
 sections:
   - hero:
       title: To make Singapore a great city to live, work and play